pingidentity/pingidentity-devops-getting-started/docs/prod-license.md

 ### Example with .yaml file and inline environment variables

 An example of running a docker image using any docker .yaml file would look like the following example \(See the 2 environment variables starting with **PING\_IDENTITY\_DEVOPS**\):

+>Note: Docker Swarm requires this format.
+See previous section for example if using Docker Swarm.

 ```text
 ...